elasticpath/epcc-search-ast-helper/README.md

 #### Regular Expressions

 Regular Expressions can also be set when using the Validation functions, the same rules apply as for aliases (see above).
 In general aliases are resolved prior to validation rules and operator checks.

-#### Limitations

-At present, you can only use string validators when validating a field, a simple pull request can be created to fix this issue if you need it.

 ### Generating Queries